I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestisreserved.md

 For more information about the <b>WdfRequestIsReserved</b> method, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/guaranteeing-forward-progress-of-i-o-operations">Guaranteeing Forward Progress of I/O Operations</a>.

-The following code example determines whether a request object that a driver's <a href="..\wdfio\nc-wdfio-evt_wdf_io_queue_io_read.md">EvtIoRead</a> callback function has received is one that the driver created for low-memory situations.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |